OpenRailwayMap/OpenRailwayMap-CartoCSS/CONTRIBUTING.md

   # ...
 ```

 A final example for speed signals which display an icon depending on the matched speed value.
-The `value` property contains `{}` as part of the icon, which is replaced automatically with the matched tag value.
+The `value` property contains `{}` as part of the icon, which is replaced automatically with the matched tag value, for example `{80}`.
 In particular an `example` must be given, which is used in the legend:

 ```yaml
 features: